ComfyUI Extension: Pruna nodes for ComfyUI

 Performance

 The node was tested on an NVIDIA L40S GPU.
-Below, we compare the performance of the base model, with the models compiled with Pruna's x-fast and torch_compile compilation modes.
+Below, we compare the performance of the base model, with the models optimized with Pruna's compilation and caching nodes.
+We run two types of experiments: one using 50 denoising steps and another using 28 steps.
+We compare the iterations per second (as reported by ComfyUI) and the end-to-end time required to generate a single image.

 Performance Performance